patternfly/patternfly-elements/README.md

 #### nvm

 Building PatternFly Elements requires specific versions of Node.js.
-To automate usage of the correct version, it is recommended that contributors install [nvm](https://github.com/nvm-sh/nvm#readme).
-With nvm installed, your terminal will automatically switch to the correct Node.js version when you `cd` into the PatternFly Elements repository.
+To automate usage of the correct version, it is recommended that contributors install [nvm](https://github.com/nvm-sh/nvm#readme) as well an automatic version switcher like [avn](https://github.com/wbyoung/avn) or [shell-specific nvm integration](https://github.com/nvm-sh/nvm#deeper-shell-integration).
+With those installed, your terminal will automatically switch to the correct Node.js version when you `cd` into the PatternFly Elements repository.

 ## Command Line Helper Scripts
 Many commands have an optional argument of space-separated component name(s), if left off it will assume it should run on all components.
 These should run from the project root.